Diabetes screening clinic improves community health

-To combat this problem, CSU researchers, led by Associate Professor Herbert Jelinek, developed an all-in-one program that provided annual comprehensive health checks.
+To combat this problem, Charles Sturt University researchers, led by Associate Professor Herbert Jelinek, developed an all-in-one program that provided annual comprehensive health checks.
 These health checks included: blood sugar level, cholesterol levels, blood pressure, body mass index (BMI), cardiovascular assessment, eye examination, and a foot assessment.

 The program found previously undiagnosed diabetes-associated disease, including life-threatening cardiac complications.
 The research led to improved quality of life and reduced morbidity and mortality for program participants.

 The recent diabetes screening program undertaken by CSU probably saved my life

 – M.R. (name withheld) Program participant.

 The research developed new and novel health screening tools that were used to assess patient health.
 These included:

-- an automated program to identify diabetic retinopathy using colour images in non-dilated pupils that were not injected with colour contrast (CSU were the first to develop this technology)
+- an automated program to identify diabetic retinopathy using colour images in non-dilated pupils that were not injected with colour contrast (Charles Sturt University were the first to develop this technology)